turingschool-examples/backend_mod_1_prework/day_4/method_checklist.md

 + Functions that don't have parameters do not need the `()` after them, but would it be clearer if you wrote them anyways?

-## To 'run', 'call', or 'use' a function all mean the same thing!
+## To 'run', 'call', or 'use' a method all mean the same thing!